Walter Fauntroy: Post-congressional career

-Fauntroy stepped down from his seat in Congress in 1990 to run for mayor of Washington, D.C..
-He was defeated by Sharon Pratt Kelly, finishing in fifth with 7%.
+Fauntroy stepped down from his seat in Congress in 1990 to run for mayor of Washington, D.C.
+He was defeated by Sharon Pratt Kelly, finishing fifth with 7%.
 He told the Washington Post: "I put together a very careful and thorough plan, but unfortunately that never got over.
 But I believe that all things work together for the good of those who love the Lord."
 Indeed, Fauntroy returned to the New Bethel Baptist Church, where he resumed a full-time ministry and rededicated himself to community service.